-We will then drive back to Reykjavik and enjoy dinner en route at one of the many fishing villages and overnight at Center Hotels Plaza.
+We will then drive back to Reykjavik and enjoy dinner en route at a beautiful river-side luxury hotel restaurant and overnight at Midgardur Hotel.

 Note: The order of the stops during the day may vary.

-Inclusions: Breakfast at the hotel, morning yoga class, transportation, English speaking driver and guide-host, dinner.
+Inclusions: Breakfast at the hotel, morning yoga class, all the stops in the itinerary, access to the hotel’s wellness area, dinner.

 Day 4 : Thingvellir National Park

-This stunning national park and UNESCO listed Heritage Site in Iceland was the site of the annual Parliament from the 10th century until the end of the 18th century and is a fantastic place for a leisurely and pleasant stroll along the well marked and maintained paths.
+We will start the day off at Thingvellir National Park.
+This stunning UNESCO listed Heritage Site in Iceland was the location of the annual Parliament from the 10th century until the end of the 18th century and is a fantastic place for a leisurely and pleasant stroll along the well marked and maintained paths.

 From a geological perspective, the park is located on a rift valley at the meeting of the North American and Eurasian tectonic plates and is relatively green and flat.

 The park has a visitor center where you can get more information about the historical importance of the area and several hiking trails to explore.